-Alex Mysiw is in his first season as Data Analyst for Columbus Crew SC in 2017 after having spent the 2016 season as an intern with the club.
+Alex Mysiw is in his second season as Data Analyst for Columbus Crew SC in 2018 after joining the club in 2017, having previously spent the 2016 season as an intern with the club.

 He earned a Bachelor’s of Science in Biology at Denison University in 2014 and is currently working on his Master’s of Science in Biomedical Informatics at The Ohio State University.
 In his current role, Mysiw uses data analytics tools to help increase performance and decrease injury.

 Mysiw resides in Upper Arlington, Columbus.
 During his spare time, he enjoys riding Arabian horses and participating in regional and national championships.
 In 2016, he placed took fourth place in the Arabian U.S. Nationals.

 Meadors is responsible for First Team away match preparation, including transportation and dining logistics for the club while the Black & Gold are on the road.
 During the week, he is tasked with assisting in making, printing and repairing all home and away game jerseys, shorts and away game equipment, while also serving as the in-market equipment manager for the Reserve Team when the First Team is out of town.

 Over the course of the season, Meadors also serves as a liaison to visiting teams including Major League Soccer and international clubs in town for a friendly.
 He worked with international opponents when they arrived to play Crew SC during the summer months.
 Upon the completion of the season, Meadors works with the Director of Team Operations to coordinate the club’s preseason travel plans.